bobbae/memes-server/README.md

 Modified original front end app from
 > https://chenmu10.github.io/memeGenerator/

+Modifed but not necessarily better.
+Just more complicated to accommodate the list of features requested by others.

 * Has both frontend client web app in pure HTML5 and CSS and Javascript and nodejs server side express server.
 Database APIs are better handled in the server side.
 Frontend calls backend API and backend express nodejs server has CORS enabled.
 * Save/Load from Cassandra / AstraDB via astra.datastax.com.
 Needs testing with k8s hosted cassandra cluster.
 There are several limits with Cassandra API driver.
 The per column / row payload is limited and cannot hold data bigger than 1MB reasonably.
 The other problem is due to the way ORDER BY is only allowed per key partition, making it useless for the purpose of this app.
 We use PER PARTITION LIMIT as a workaround but better database should be used.
 Cassandra is used to hold metadata for images annotated with meme words.